How to Install Ubuntu 18.04 LTS (Bionic Beaver) Minimal Server

-Insert your Ubuntu install CD into your system and boot from it.
-When you install the OS in a virtual machine like I do it here, then you should be able to select the downloaded ISO file as source for the CD/DVD drive in VMWare and Virtualbox without burning it on CD first.
+Insert the Ubuntu install CD / DVD into your system and boot from it.
+When you install the OS in a virtual machine like I will do it here, then you should be able to select the downloaded ISO file as source for the CD/DVD drive in VMWare and Virtualbox without burning it on CD first.

 The first screen will show the language selector.
-Plese select your language:
+Please select your language for the installation process:

 Then choose the option Install Ubuntu Server:

-Select the language for the installed Operating System:
+Select your language again, this time the language is for the installed Ubuntu OS:

 Then choose your location.
 The location settings are important for the keyboard layout, locale and timezone of your server: